VishaalVageshwari/COMP9417_MoA_Prediction/README.md

 Safe that version and submit it to confirm kaggle scores.

-Results vary slightly between the two implementations (local vs kaggle) despite being identically seede (speculated to be because of os differences).
+Results vary slightly between the two implementations (local vs kaggle) despite being identically seeded (speculated to be because of os differences).
 The kaggle notebook metrics were taken for consistency.